Kanye West campaign in Virginia is accused of deceptive signature gathering

 The allegations in Virginia are the latest in a series of problems faced by West, who has been kicked off the ballot in multiple states because of deficient paperwork.
 In some cases, his petition circulators have been accused of using deceptive tactics to collect signatures.

-West has been an outspoken supporter of President Trump, and the motives behind his campaign remain murky.
-Republican operatives are connected to the West presidential bid in at least five states.
+West has been an outspoken supporter of President Trump, and the motives behind his campaign are murky.
+Republican operatives are connected to the West bid in at least five states.

 In the key swing state of Wisconsin, the Democratic Party submitted affidavits to the state election commission from people who had signed West’s petitions but said they had been misled about their purpose.